Introduction

 Getting Started with Arduino

-1. Setting up: Guide readers through the process of installing the Arduino IDE and connecting an Arduino board to the computer.
+1. Setting up: Guide readers through the process of installing the Arduino IDE and connecting an the board to the computer.

-2. Hello World: Walk readers through a simple “Hello, World!” example to demonstrate the basic workflow of writing, compiling, and uploading code.
+2. Hello World: Create a simple “Hello, World!” example to demonstrate the basic workflow of writing, compiling, and uploading code.

 3. Exploring Input and Output: Introduce readers to the concept of digital and analog input/output (I/O) and demonstrate how to control LEDs, buttons, and sensors.